9 Reasons You Need an Independent Contractor Agreement

 3. Deadlines – Delays and missed deadlines are frequent points of contention.
 Clearly define important due dates and production deadlines, as well as the consequences for failing to meet them.
 Independent contractors should make sure they can realistically meet these deadlines prior to signing, particularly if there are financial ramifications for failing to complete work on time.

 4. Payment – Spell out the exact cost for work to be completed and how it will be invoiced and paid.
 If any additional work is required that falls outside the scope of the agreement, how will it be billed?
-Will you require

-5. Taxes & Benefits – Your agreement should make it clear that the independent contractor is responsible for paying their own state and federal income tax.
+5. Taxes & benefits – Your agreement should make it clear that the independent contractor is responsible for paying their own state and federal income tax.
 In addition, the agreement should state that the contractor is not eligible to receive any employee benefits.

-6. Liability & Licensing – Confirm in the written agreement that the independent contractor has liability insurance and is fully licensed by the state and any other relevant regulatory agencies.
+6. Liability & licensing – Confirm in the written agreement that the independent contractor has liability insurance and is fully licensed by the state and any other relevant regulatory agencies.

-7. Intellectual Property & Competition – You must specify who owns the intellectual property created by the independent contractor under the agreement.
+7. Intellectual property & competition – You must specify who owns the intellectual property created by the independent contractor under the agreement.
 You should also include a nondisclosure agreement, which prevents the other party from sharing information with competitors.
 If an independent contractor has access to customer payment data or any other sensitive personal information, you may also have them sign a confidentiality agreement.
 Talk with your lawyer to determine the best means to protect your intellectual property and customer data.

-8. Dispute Resolution – You may choose to include a clause requiring disputes to be settled via mediation.
+8. Dispute resolution – You may choose to include a clause requiring disputes to be settled via mediation.
 This may help you avoid some legal fees in the event there is a dispute but may not always be in your best interest.
 Talk with your lawyer about the options available to meet your needs.

 9. Termination – Set the duration of your agreement.
 Will the agreement terminate after a year or once work is complete?
 Who can terminate the agreement prematurely and under what circumstances?